THE ACADEMY AT A GLANCE

 In November 2016 the Academy received a British Council International School Award recognising its “outstanding development of the international dimension in the curriculum”.
 The award recognised Darwen Academy’s long-term commitment to improving education and enhancing understanding of different cultures through its programme of overseas visits and project work in disadvantaged communities.

-The Academy’s founding Principal, Brendan Loughran, took up the role of Executive Principal for all Aldridge schools in Darwen from September 2016, with David Cane becoming Interim Principal at DACA until a permanent appointment is made.
+The Academy’s founding Principal, Brendan Loughran, took up the role of Executive Principal for all Aldridge schools in Darwen from September 2016.
+Lisa Dolan has been appointed as the Principal from September 2017, with David Cane continuing as Interim Principal until then.